linked-db/linked-ql/README.md

 WHERE author <~ books ~> title = 'Beauty and the Beast'
 ```

-leaving you with just the right tool for the job in every scenario: the regular JOINS for whatever calls for them; magic paths for whatever wouldn't really benefit from those!
+giving you just the right tool for the job in every scenario: the regular JOINS for whatever calls for them; magic paths for when the very JOINS are an overkill!

 *✨ We think this will make a lot of your tooling and manual work around SQL obsolete and your codebase saner!
 You essentially get back SQL - and with it, a dose of magic!*